-The Foster-Greer-Thorbecke poverty measurement technique
+The Foster-Greer-Thorbecke (FGT) poverty measurement technique

-The Foster-Greer-Thorbecke (FGT) formula is defined as the sum of the difference between the poverty line, z, and individual incomes, y_i , in relation to the poverty line to the power of alpha, which is a sensitivity parameter.
-This sum covers all people defined as poor (i.e., those with incomes at or below the poverty line) and is weighted by 1 over the total population, N.
+The FGT formula is defined as the sum of the difference between the poverty line, z, and individual incomes, y_i , in relation to the poverty line to the power of alpha, which is a sensitivity parameter.
+This sum covers all people defined as poor (i.e. those with incomes at or below the poverty line) and is weighted by 1 over the total population, N.

 The headcount index is the proportion of the population that is poor, and is obtained by setting the sensitivity parameter alpha equal to 1.
-The poverty gap measures the average distance that a poor person is from the poverty line and indicates the depth of poverty among the poor; it is obtained by setting alpha equal to 1.
+The poverty gap measures the average distance that a poor person is from the poverty line and indicates the depth of poverty among the poor.

-The FGT formula is adapted to derive a measure of minimum wage violation, where the poverty line, z, is replaced with the relevant minimum wage; the individual income, y_i represents individual wage levels for workers below the minimum wage; and alpha is a violation aversion parameter.
+The FGT formula is adapted to derive a measure of minimum wage violation, where the poverty line, z, is replaced with the relevant minimum wage; the individual income, y_i , represents individual wage levels for workers below the minimum wage; and alpha is a violation aversion parameter.